rebecca-chan/cue-editor/README.md

 Cues are displayed as an overlay on the player as text Used own styling, but followed sample as a guide.

-Did not use native API Player methods for cue Activity
+Avoids use of native API Player methods for cue Activity

 Allows user to change video based off ID search